fvarrui/JavaPackager/README.md

 > See [**Older documentation**](#older-documentation) for previous versions properties.

 > :warning: Be careful when using the `platform` property if your project uses platform dependent libraries, so the libraries of the current platform will be copied, not those required for the target platform.
 You can solve this problem using `classifiers`.
-Also, customized JRE generation will be ommited.
+Also, customized JRE and intallers generation will be ommited.

 ### Plugin assets